jgwhite/ember-time/README.md

 tick.

-Our `FromNowView` probably needs some sort of `tick` method to trigger the redraw.
+Our `FromNowView` probably needs some sort of `tick` method to trigger the re-render.
 Digging into Ember’s API docs reveals some very helpful methods in the `Ember.run` namespace.
 We’ll also need to start this clock ticking, so let’s use the `didInsertElement` hook.